Magnetic field draping around clumpy high-velocity clouds in galactic halo: Comparison of clouds evolved in various environments

 \subsection{Magnetic fields (MC vs HC)}

 In this section, we focus on the effect of magnetic fields by comparing the fiducial MC model with its non-magnetized counterpart, the HC model.
 All other physical and numerical settings are identical in both simulations.
-The density distribution of the MC cloud and the HC cloud are shown in panel (a)-1, 2 and (b)-1, 2 of Fig. \ref{fig:all_model}.
-There are some similarities in their overall shape of the clouds that arise from having the same initial condition, e.g., the presence of the three main heads, however, clearly there are differences in their detailed structures.
+The density distribution of the MC cloud and the HC cloud is shown in panels (a)-1 and (a)-2 of Fig. \ref{fig:all_model}.
+There are some similarities in the overall shape of the clouds that arise from having the same initial condition, e.g., the presence of the three main heads, however, clearly differences lie in their detailed structures.

-As shown in the previous section, there 31 clumps in the MC model.
-With the same clump finding algorithm, we find a significantly more clumps in the HC model: in total 101 clumps with in general in the smaller mass range.
+As shown in the previous section, there are 39 clumps in the MC model.
+With the same clump finding algorithm, we find significantly more clumps in the HC model: in total 101 clumps with in general smaller masses and sizes.
 Furthermore, there is a notable difference in the overall shape of individual clumps in the two models.
 In Fig. \ref{fig:clump_comparison} we show the 14 densest clumps identified in each model (top: MC, bottom: HC).
 Clumps in the MC model are in general elongated along the $x$-axis, while HC clumps are fragmented into smaller sizes.
-The difference in the size of the clumps along the $y$-axis is not as significant, except for Clump 3 and 9 in the MC model that have low-density tails notably extended along the $y$-direction.
+The difference in the size of the clumps along the $y$-axis is not as significant, except for Clumps 3 and 10 in the MC model which have low-density tails notably extended along the $y$-direction.